gethinode/docs/content/en/docs/latest/components/map.md

 ## Overview

-Use the map shortcode to show an interactive map, powered by [Leaflet]({{< param "links.leaflet" >}}).
+Use the map shortcode to show an interactive map, powered by {{< link leaflet >}}Leaflet{{< /link >}}.
 The shortcode is a simplified wrapper of the Leaflet library that provides basic functionality.
 As an example, the following shortcode displays an interactive map of the city of Amsterdam.

 <!-- markdownlint-disable MD037 -->
 {{< example lang="hugo" >}}